The ICO exists to empower you through information.

 For example, as an estate agent, you may share the seller’s information with the purchaser’s solicitor so necessary documents can be completed.
 You must tell people you’re going to do this.

 Having a privacy notice is a great way to be transparent.
-We have a handy privacy notice template you can use.
+Use our privacy notice generator to create a bespoke privacy notice for your organisation in under 15 minutes.
 You must review your privacy information regularly and keep it up to date.

 Step five: Respond to people’s data protection rights